Eyob721/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 - parameters(3): a double pointer to head of a dlistint_t list, index of the new node, and data of the new node
 - returns: address of the new node, or NULL if it fails

+8-delete_dnodeint_at_index.c

+- a function that deletes the node at index of a dlistint_t list
+- parameters(2): a double pointer to the head of the list, and the index of the node that should be deleted
+- returns: 1 if it succeeded, -1 if it failed

 ## Advanced